pyomeca/bioptim/README.md

 - [Ipopt](https://github.com/coin-or/Ipopt)
 - [ACADOS](https://github.com/acados/acados)

-All these (except for ACADOS) can manually be installed using (assuming the anaconda environment is loaded if needed) `pip3` command or the Anaconda's following command.
+All these (except for ACADOS) can manually be installed using (assuming the anaconda environment is loaded if needed) the `pip3` command, or the Anaconda's following command:
 ```bash
 conda install casadi rbdl=*=*casadi* biorbd=*=*casadi* [bioviz=*=*casadi*] -cconda-forge
 ```